Skip to main content

 Chronically elevated cortisol initiates a series of damaging downstream effects.
 It promotes insulin resistance, where the body’s cells become less responsive to the hormone insulin, leading to higher blood sugar levels and increased fat storage, particularly in the abdominal region.
 It can suppress thyroid function, slowing down metabolism and contributing to fatigue and weight gain.

 Furthermore, it disrupts the production of sex hormones through a mechanism known as “pregnenolone steal.”
-Pregnenolone is a master hormone that can be converted into either cortisol or other hormones like and estrogen.
+Pregnenolone is a master hormone that can be converted into either cortisol or other hormones like testosterone and estrogen.
 When the demand for cortisol is perpetually high, the body diverts the available pregnenolone toward cortisol production, leaving insufficient raw materials for the synthesis of essential sex hormones.

 The result can be diminished libido, mood instability, and, in women, menstrual irregularities.
 A program designed to enhance vitality can, through these mechanisms, achieve the opposite, leaving an individual feeling depleted and metabolically compromised.